FAQ

 Shared instance

-Projects (or case studies) can use the same instance which can be especially useful if they share data, e.g. information about places or persons.
+Projects (or case studies) can use the same instance which can be useful if they share data, such as information about places or persons.

 For data separation a custom Type can be created, usually called Case study, which can be:

-• set to multiple use so that e.g. a place can be part of multiple case studies
+• Set to multiple use so that a place can be part of multiple case studies

-• set to required so that users don’t forget to enter it
+• Set to required so that users don’t forget to choose at least one

-Later on, e.g. when running analyses or developing a presentation site for one case study, this type can be used to separate the data via the API.
+Later on, e.g. when running analyses or developing a presentation site for one case study, data can be filtered by case studies to separate the data sets via the API.

 How does data access work